 You get a real-time timeline of load test with concurrent users, response time, network throughput, latency, transaction metrics.

 Loader lets you run a load test for one minute with 1000 user requests in the free account.
-Not bad to run against 1000 users in free.
+Not bad to run against 1000 users for free.

 Loader.io offers an option to configure a number of requests, error threshold for a timeout, request method like GET/POST, Protocol like HTTP/HTTPS, Headers, Body Parameters & response variables.

 If you love Jmeter, you must try Blazemeter.
 Setting upload scenario properties is very easy and allows you to test from Ireland, Virginia, California, Singapore, Oregon, Sydney, Tokyo, and Sao Pulao.

-In the free account, you can perform load for up to 50 users and end of the test; you will get test summary, load report, monitoring, logs, errors, etc.
+You can perform load for up to 50 users in the free account, and end of the test; you will get a test summary, load report, monitoring, logs, errors, etc.